Released: April 28, 2023 – Deadline Extension: September 1, 2023

 |Budget||Adequacy and appropriateness of the budget to carry out the project, including institutional contributions or other non-federal matching funds.||20%|

 Reporting: Required reports include a progress report due in February 2024 and final report required 30 days after the project closes or no later than July 21, 2024.
 The final report will include an evaluation of the project’s effectiveness relative to the proposed objectives and other standard ISGC and NASA reporting requirements.
 Future funding is contingent upon all reporting requirements met annually.
 Evaluation metrics will include:

 - number of students (including demographics) involved in hands-on research,

 - demonstrated scholarship as measured by peer-reviewed papers, presentations, other publications, talks, posters and/or patents/licenses produced

 - additional funding acquired.

-Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office via this link: Academic Projects Submission by June 29, 2020.
-The budget should be submitted in Excel format with the ISGC template, illustrated below.
-The template is also available for download at: ISGC Budget Template – academic projects.
+Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office via this link: Academic Projects Submission by September 1, 2023.
+The budget should be submitted in Excel format with the ISGC template available for download at: ISGC Budget Template – academic projects.
 (Two sheets are provided, the budget template, and justification.)